patriciosilvadev/hkn-server/backend/guides/logging/how_to_add_log.md

 logger.log({
   level: 'debug',
   message: 'teapot info',
-  customTags: 'testing',
+  customTags1: 'tag1 label',
+  customTags2: 'tag2 label',
 });
 ```

 The level can be one of the four levels specified in logging.ts, error, warn, info, debug (ordered from most severe to least severe).
 Message is the message we
 want to log.
 CustomTags can be added for filtering in datadog.
+Multiple tags can be added as shown in the example.

 ## Datadog Guide: